nandorojo/moti/docs/docs/install/web/ssr/next-js.md

 ### Some background on this hack

+We need to change Reanimated's use of `setImmediate` on web to `requestAnimationFrame`.
+Long-story short, Reanimated uses a function called `setImmediate`, and Next.js doesn't support this.
+There are some hacks, and if you google "Expo + Next.js setimmediate", you'll find many posts of me complaining about it.

+I've found the best solution is to replace `setImmediate` with `requestAnimationFrame` altogether, and that's what the patch above does.

+### This is temporary

-This patch will fix the problems for apps using Reanimated version `2.0.0-rc.0` (the version supported by Expo SDK 40).
+The patch will fix the problems for apps using Reanimated version `2.0.0-rc.0` (the version supported by Expo SDK 40).
 For later versions of Reanimated, this should already be fixed.
 You can track the issue here: https://github.com/software-mansion/react-native-reanimated/pull/1521

 If you don't want to use patch-package, you can read the alternative solution below.
 It's buggier in my experience, though, since I [haven't](https://github.com/expo/expo/issues/7996) had good experiences with `setImmediate` polyfills with Next.js.

+### Ummm

 If this step made no sense to you, don't worry.
 Maybe you haven't even heard of `patch-package` before and you're like, what am I doing?
 I thought this was just an animation library?
-It's confusing and not necessary to understand to use Moti.
+Trust me, I know; it's confusing and not necessary to understand to use Moti.
 Just copy and paste the steps and move on with your day.

-You'll be able to get rid of this hack once you upgrade Reanimated to `2.0.0-rc.3` or higher (or upgrade to Expo SDK 41 when it's out.)
+As I mentioned, you'll be able to get rid of this hack once you upgrade Reanimated to `2.0.0-rc.3` or higher (or upgrade to Expo SDK 41 when it's out.)

 ---